jghoman/awesome-apache-airflow/README.md

   * [Understanding Apache Airflow’s key concepts](https://medium.com/@dustinstansbury/understanding-apache-airflows-key-concepts-a96efed52b1a)
   * [How Quizlet uses Apache Airflow in practice](https://medium.com/@dustinstansbury/how-quizlet-uses-apache-airflow-in-practice-a903cbb5626d)
 * [Apache Airflow for the confused](https://blog.capitalplanning.nyc/apache-airflow-for-the-confused-b588935669df) - This short tutorial by [Jonathan Pichot](https://twitter.com/_pichot) takes a different tack than most by using airplane and airport operations as an analogy for Airflow.
+* [Integrating Apache Airflow with Databricks](https://databricks.com/blog/2017/07/19/integrating-apache-airflow-with-databricks.html) - While this tutorial is focused specifically on Databricks' Spark solutions, it does have a reasonable overview of Airflow basics and demonstrates how a third party solution can quickly integrate into Airflow.

 ## Best practices, lessons learned and cool use cases
 * [Airflow Lessons from the Data Engineering Front in Chicago](https://medium.com/stanton-ventures-insights/airflow-lessons-from-the-data-engineering-front-in-chicago-9489e6ad5c3d) - [Alison Stanton](https://twitter.com/alison985) provides a list of tips to avoid gotchas in Airflow jobs.